laserpants/sagacious-cpp/README.md

 }
 ```

 The above code introduces a memory leak.
+In this case, the problem is easy to spot, and fixed simply by inserting `delete the_pants` before the `return` statement.
+But consider something a bit more subtle, such as the following program.

 ```cpp
 struct tight_pants_exception : public std::exception